Azure/azure-sdk/docs/general/design.md

 ## Conditional requests

-[Conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) are normally performed using HTTP headers that match the `ETag` to some known value.
-For example, adding the following header will translate to "if the record has not been modified since the specified version".
+[Conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) are normally performed using HTTP headers.
+The primary usage provides headers that match the `ETag` to some known value.
+The `ETag` is a blob value that represents a single version of a resource.
+For example, adding the following header will translate to "if the record's version, specified by the `ETag`, is not the same".

 {% highlight text %}
 If-Not-Match: "etag-value"